 What Causes Vaginal Smell During Pregnancy?

-- Bacterial Vaginosis: It is a type of infection that could occur in pregnant women.
+- Bacterial vaginosis: It is an infection that could occur in pregnant women.
 In the early stages of this infection, there is vaginal odor followed by itchiness.
 If the condition is bothering you much, you should see a doctor (1).

 - Monilia yeast infection: This infection could be a result of hormonal changes, lack of sleep, diabetes, tight-fitting underwear or clothes, or medications and treatments.
 Yeast infections are common in pregnant women and can result in unpleasant and strong odor (2).